gridbugs/gridbugs.org/_posts/2016-12-20-roguelike-lighting-demo.md

 ## Lighting the edges of cells

 Determining lit areas is the same problem as determining visible areas.
-I reuse my existing vision system [described here](/visible-area-detection-recursive-shadowcast).
+I reuse my existing vision system {% local visible-area-detection-recursive-shadowcast | described here %}.
 A slight modification was required to handle the following complication.

 In grid based games, when computing visible area, each cell is typically either